 ‘MINDED’ represents the project’s working title of ‘Mental Health IN the Deep EnD‘.

-Through the MINDED pilot, patients with common mental health problems are offered 30-minute consultations with a clinical psychologist based in a GP practice, who can conduct a thorough assessment and provide patients with time to explore their problems and start to identify solutions.
+Through the MINDED pilot, patients with common mental health problems are offered 30-minute consultations with a member of an in-house psychology team based in a GP practice, who can conduct a thorough assessment and provide patients with time to explore their problems and start to identify solutions.

-MINDED is being piloted across four Deep End practices in Gateshead, Newcastle, Sunderland and South Tyneside.
+MINDED is being piloted across six Deep End practices in Gateshead, Newcastle, Sunderland and South Tyneside.

 The North East and North Cumbria (NENC) region has developed a Deep End Network of GP practices where up to 96 percent of registered patients live in the most deprived neighbourhoods in the country.

-The NENC has the third highest rate of common mental conditions in England, and previous research with Deep End practice staff identified mental health problems, such as anxiety and depression, as among the most fundamental issue facing patients.
+The NENC has the third highest rate of common mental conditions in England, and previous research with Deep End practice staff identified mental health problems, such as anxiety and depression, as one of the most fundamental issues facing patients.

-Mental ill-health issues take up a third of GP appointments and research suggests many GPs’ high workloads prevent them from providing good-quality mental health care.
+Mental ill-health issues take up around one third of GP appointments and research suggests many GPs’ high workloads prevent them from providing good-quality mental health care.
 This issue is even more pronounced in areas of severe socioeconomic deprivation.

 Alongside this, the risks of diagnosing poverty-related distress as mental illness are a concern for GPs working in areas of deprivation as this may lead to inappropriate treatment.